Stockton - Fullerton Cove

 Health performance in Stockton - Fullerton Cove is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Both younger and older age groups exhibit high prevalence rates for common health conditions.
 Approximately 54% (~5,143 people) of the total population has private health cover, which is relatively high.
 The most prevalent medical conditions in the area are arthritis (affecting 11.9% of residents) and mental health issues (8.6%).
-In contrast, 60.3% of residents report having no medical ailments, compared to 64.9% across Rest of NSW.
-As of 2021, 28.2% (2,700 people) of Stockton-Fullerton Cove's population is aged 65 and over, higher than the 16.7% recorded in Rest of NSW.
-The health outcomes among seniors present notable challenges, mirroring those seen in the general population's health profile.
+Conversely, 60.3% of residents report having no medical ailments, compared to 64.9% across Rest of NSW.
+In terms of demographics, 28.2% (2,700 people) of Stockton - Fullerton Cove's population is aged 65 and over, higher than the 16.7% figure for Rest of NSW.
+Health outcomes among seniors in the area present certain challenges, largely mirroring those of the general population's health profile.

 Frequently Asked Questions - Health